rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 `rancher/rancher:latest`   | Our latest development release.
 These builds are validated through our CI automation framework.
 These releases are not recommended for production environments.
 `rancher/rancher:stable`   | Our newest stable release.
 This tag is recommended for production.
 `rancher/rancher:<v2.X.X>` | You can install specific versions of Rancher by using the tag from a previous release.
 See what's available at DockerHub.
-`rancher/rancher:alpha`    | An alpha release for previewing upcoming releases.
-These releases are discouraged in production environments.

 >**Notes:**
 >